gravity182/homeserver/Installation.md

     domain: # REQUIRED; e.g. 'example.com' (without a scheme)
 ```

-The user with the specified UID/GID must exist on the host machine and should be unprivileged.
+The user with the specified UID/GID must exist on the host machine and must be unprivileged.
 See the [File permissions](#file-permissions) section for details.

 Finally, install the server:
 ```sh